- Fostoria began producing glass in 1887 in Fostoria, Ohio, and then moved to Moundsville, West Virginia in 1891.

 Learning About Fostoria

 One of the best resources to locate when learning about early Fostoria is an out of print book titled Fostoria: Its First Fifty Years by Hazel Marie Weatherman.
-This noted Depression glass author included many invaluable early catalog reprints in this helpful guide.
+This noted Depression glass author wrote some of the first serious books on collecting Depression and elegant glass, and she included many invaluable early catalog reprints in this helpful guide.

-Of course, Weatherman made sure readers were provided information on the popular patterns modern collectors refer to as elegant glass too.
-It may be a little difficult to find a copy of this book, but they come up on eBay occasionally and usually sell for around $40-50.
+Of course, Weatherman made sure readers were provided information on the popular patterns along with company history and catalog reprints.
+It may be a little difficult to find a copy of this book, but they come up for sale through used booksellers and online auctions occasionally usually selling for around $25-50.

 Fostoria’s American Pattern

 Of all the highly successful patterns included in Weatherman's book, American is Fostoria's all-time bestseller.
-Introduced in 1915, American hasn't entirely gone out of production yet.
+Introduced in 1915, American was produced for many, many years.

-However, some of those newly made pieces confuse novice collectors and should not be valued as highly as older American wares.
-It’s wise to take care buying Fostoria pieces that seem too new and read up on this pattern further before making a costly purchase.
+While this pattern is no longer being marketed, some of those more recently made pieces confuse novice collectors and should not be valued as highly as older American wares.
+It’s wise to take care buying "Fostoria" pieces that seem too new and read up on this pattern further before making a costly purchase.

 Other Fostoria Patterns and Colors